Patrick-Steiner/Library/README.md

 # Library

-The library folder contains all kinds of code collections in all kind of programming languages from my past university semesters of computer science.
+The library folder contains all kind of code collections and other stuff from my past university semesters of computer science.

 Feel free to search them and use them if anything fits your needs.